 Saturn’s rings are visible at 15x.
 They look like ears sticking out of the planet, similar to how Galileo saw them.

 If you’re lucky, at a higher power you might be able to see the rings in their true form.
 But most likely they won’t look great.
 Saturn’s moon Titan is also visible.

 You can’t view Uranus or Neptune because they’d look like nothing more than a star, and you’d be lucky to get in the general vicinity of them without a finderscope.

 As for stuff outside the solar system, anything besides the Orion Nebula, Pleiades and maybe a few bright open clusters are going to be hard to see.
 This is due to the scope’s small aperture, bad optics, and lack of a finder.
 Even the easiest double stars are difficult to split with the FirstScope.

 All in all, do I recommend the Celestron FirstScope?

-Not really.
-A pair of binoculars is better, period.
-If you either are incapable of holding binoculars steady or you/a loved one absolutely MUST have a telescope and you can’t afford anything better, it’s better than nothing, but it will be blown away by a pair of binoculars or even a half-decent tabletop Dobsonian with real eyepieces and a parabolic primary – or a cheap and small refractor.
+Sort of.
+A pair of binoculars is better for most purposes.
+If you either are incapable of holding binoculars steady, or you or a loved one absolutely must have a telescope and can’t afford anything better, well, it’s better than nothing.
+But it’s blown away by nice binoculars, or a half-decent tabletop Dobsonian (with real eyepieces and a parabolic primary), or a cheap and small refractor.
 The Celestron FirstScope will show you more of the Moon and planets than binoculars can, but at the cost of being far more of a hassle for deep-sky viewing.
 All in all, it really comes down to what you’re after.